postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-members.md

 ### Example: registry-backed class

-The following aspects overrides properties so that they are written to and read from the Windows registry.
+The following aspect overrides properties so that they are written to and read from the Windows registry.

 [!include[Registry Storage](../../../code/Caravela.Documentation.SampleCode.AspectFramework/RegistryStorage.cs)]